tillbiskup/evedata/docs/architecture.rst

     * How to deal with "fancy" scans "monitoring" axes as pseudo-detectors?

       Some scans additionally "monitor" an axis by means of a pseudo-detector.
-This generally leads to an additional position count for reading this "detector", and without manually post-processing the filled data matrix, we end up plotting NaN vs. NaN values when trying to plot a real detector vs. the pseudo-detector reused as an axis.
+This generally leads to an additional position count for reading this "detector", and without manually post-processing the filled data matrix, we end up plotting NaN vs. NaN values when trying to plot a real detector vs. the pseudo-detector reused as an axis (and as a result seeing no plotted data).

       There was the idea of "compressing" all position counts for detector reads where no axis moves in between into one position count.
 Can we make sure that this is valid in all cases?